ananth-ar/project-dingboardclone/README.md

-# DingBoard Clone(unfinished)
+# DingBoard Clone

-A simple image editor using PixiJS and vanilla TypeScript
+A simple image editor using PixiJS and vanilla TypeScript(unfinished)

 ## Quick Start
 ```bash